Covid-Sight/covid-sight.github.io/index.md

 ![](images/history.png)

 ### Vaccine
 If you have been vaccinated and want to upload your vaccine information, you can click on "Vaccine" on the side nav bar or "Upload Your Vaccine Information" in the vaccine box on the homepage.
 The user will be taken to the vaccine upload page where they will enter the following information.
+As of now, uploaded vaccine status does not update on homepage, but will be implemented in milestone 2.

 ![](images/vaccine.png)